 - It filters toxins from the body.

-- It helps in breaking down of carbohydrates, fats and proteins.
+- It helps in breaking down carbohydrates, fats, and proteins.

 - It activates enzymes in our body which are some specialised proteins necessary for the function of the body.

-- It store glycogen, minerals and vitamins (A, D, E and K).
+- It stores glycogen, minerals, and vitamins (A, D, E, and K).

 - It helps in the synthesis of blood proteins like albumin.

 Note: The condition of hepatitis may result in fibrosis, cirrhosis, or liver cancer.

 There are five main hepatitis viruses namely A, B, C, D, and E. Hepatitis B and C lead to chronic disease in hundreds of millions of people and together are the most common cause of liver cirrhosis and cancer.